danielqiang/BioModels-DAG/README.md

 _**Developed as part of semantic data research with [UW BIME](http://bime.uw.edu/).**_

-# BioModelsDAG
+# BioModels-DAG

-BioModelsDAG is a DAG engine for visualizing SBML [BioModels](https://www.ebi.ac.uk/biomodels/) (mathematical models for biological systems).
+BioModels-DAG is a DAG engine for visualizing SBML [BioModels](https://www.ebi.ac.uk/biomodels/) (mathematical models for biological systems).
 It generates NetworkX DAGs that can be exported and visualized as semantic data networks.